Linux find Command: 32 Examples, From Beginner to Pro Level

 find /var/log -name "*.log" -exec gzip {} \;

-Compresses all .log
+Compresses all .log files in /var/log using gzip.

 11. ๐งน Delete Empty Files Using Command